 Andres Diaz was born in Santiago, Chile in 1964, and began studying the cello at the age of five.
 Three years later he moved to Atlanta, Georgia and studied at the Georgia Academy of Music with Martha Gerchefski.
 Mr. Diaz graduated from the New England Conservatory where he worked with Laurence Lesser and Colin Carr, and currently plays an active role in chamber music performances with the Conservatory’s faculty.
 He served for five years as Associate Professor of Cello at the Boston University and Co-Director of the Boston University Tanglewood Institute Quartet Program, resigning in September 2001.
 Mr. Diaz now lives in Dallas, Texas with his wife, Julie, and sons Peter Manuel and Gabriel Andres.
 Presently, he is Professor of cello at Southern Methodist University.
 During his spare time Mr. Diaz races his 1997 Dodge Viper.
 He plays a 1698 Matteo Goffriller Cello and a bow made by his father, Manuel Diaz.

-Mr. Diaz holds The Koerner Chair in Cello at The Glenn Gould School of The Royal Conservatory of Music in Toronto.
+Mr. Diaz is professor of cello at Southern Methodist University, Dallas and holds The Koerner Chair in cello at The Glenn Gould School of The Royal Conservatory of Music in Toronto.